Matthew - view the results of his treatment here...

 It is not strictly necessary to have straight teeth to keep them clean and free of decay but it is a lot easier.
 It is also probably true that people who are happy with their teeth are better motivated at looking after them.

-One boy in five breaks or damages a tooth in an accident by the age of 15 and the risks increase when the front teeth protrude.
+One child in five breaks or damages a tooth in an accident by the age of 15 and the risks increase when the front teeth protrude.
 Orthodontic treatment is used to reduce the risk of damage.

 The American Association of Orthodontists recommends that every child first visit an orthodontist by age 7.
 However, we prefer to advise an initial visit be arranged when either the child, parent or dentist first become concerned about the development of the face, bite or dentition.